Not too hot and not too cold; many of the plants we grow are just like us and prefer similar temperatures — between 65 to 85 degrees Fahrenheit.

 CMH (Ceramic Metal Halide)

 CMH can match HPS and MH light output with about 60-70% the amount of watts, and this equals a lot less heat.
-Most indoor gardeners agree that CHM are the best lights currently out there and will give you the highest quality fruits, vegetables, and flowers.
+Most indoor gardeners agree that CHM are currently the best lights.
+CMH or LEC grow lights will give you the highest quality fruits, vegetables, and flowers.

 LED has proven they’re here to stay and the best ones are reducing your grow tent's heat by at least 40% compared to an HID of equivalent wattage.
 Most LED users fight will low temperatures during propagation and early veg, as LEDs have to be hung at least far from the plant's canopy as HIDs.